decentralizedintelligencenetwork/.github/profile/README.md

 - **DPIN (Decentralized Physical Intelligence Network)** – Tailored for decentralized physical and IoT applications.
 - **DeFIN (Decentralized Financial Intelligence Network)** – Transforming financial learning by leveraging decentralized technologies to analyze and interpret financial data.

-We are also exploring **in-the-loop economies**, where decentralized systems and tokenized incentives create self-sustaining ecosystems.
+We are exploring **in-the-loop economies**, where decentralized systems and tokenized incentives create self-sustaining ecosystems.
 These models integrate AI development with economic outcomes, fostering growth and adaptability in a circular token economy.

 ## Get Involved: